 This list provides you with all the information you will need in developing your presentation for the conference.
 Please review these materials for presenter tips and more.

-LCD projectors will be available for speaker use in each meeting room at the Sheraton® Atlanta.
+LCD projectors will be available for speaker use in each meeting room.
 All sessions will have laptop computers hooked to the LCD projectors.
 Pre-load your presentation onto the laptop for your session on the morning of your presentation or during breaks - avoid connecting your laptop to the DLP projectors and save valuable presentation time!
 Leave your laptop computer at your office and travel light.
 Please review the following information for the benefit of all attendees.

 The standard audio/visual package in all meeting rooms will consist of: